WorldHim/BuildArena-2.0/docs/rendering.md

 You do not need to supply a BSG file, Blender scene, or list of bad frames.
 The output is a construction presentation, not a recording of gameplay or physics simulation.

+## Acknowledgements

+This rendering pipeline builds on the work of two upstream projects:

+- **[Blender](https://www.blender.org/)** — thanks to the Blender Foundation and the Blender contributors for the open-source 3D creation suite and EEVEE rendering engine used to produce these animations.
+- **[BesiegeCreationImporter](https://github.com/arkangel-dev/BesiegeCreationImporter)** — thanks to arkangel-dev and the project's contributors for the importer that brings Besiege machines and their geometry into Blender.

 ## External dependencies and exact versions

 **This repository provides only the rendering pipeline, scene-generation code, and deflicker code.
 It does not bundle Blender, BesiegeCreationImporter source, or Besiege game assets.** Obtain these dependencies separately from their respective sources.
 Do not commit their installation directories, source checkouts, or game assets to this repository.